unicitynetwork/aggregators_net/README.md

 - **Description:** Allows an agent to submit a state transition request to the Aggregation layer.
 - **Input:**
   - `requestId` (string, 64 digit hex number): The unique identifier for the request.
-  - `payload` (string, 64 hex number): The hash of the state transition.
+  - `transactionHash` (string, 64 digit hex number): The hash of the state transition.
-  - `authenticator` (structure {state - 64 digit hex of the original state hash, pubkey - hex, signatue - hex, sign_alg - string, hash_alg - string}): Self-authentication of the transition request submission, contains digital signature (or more generically, ZK proof) of the payload signed by the agent's private key (ZK proof of the respective computation linked to the initial state hash and transition hash).
+  - `authenticator` (object): Self-authentication of the transition request submission, contains digital signature (or more generically, ZK proof) of the transactionHash signed by the agent's private key.
+Structure:
+    - `stateHash` (string, 64 digit hex): Hash of the original state
+    - `publicKey` (string, hex): Agent's public key for authentication
+    - `signature` (string, hex): Digital signature
+    - `signAlg` (string): Signature algorithm standard
+    - `hashAlg` (string): Hash algorithm standard
+  - `receipt` (optional, boolean): If true, provides a signed receipt in the response.
 - **Output:**
   - status (string): `success` Indicates if the request was successfully submitted.
+  - receipt (optional, object): Signed receipt if requested, containing:
+    - `algorithm` (string): Signing algorithm used by the aggregator
+    - `publicKey` (string, hex): Aggregator's public key for signature verification
+    - `signature` (string): Digital signature of the request hash
+    - `request` (object): The signed request data containing:
+      - `service` (string): "aggregator"
+      - `method` (string): "submit_commitment"
+      - `requestId` (string, hex): The request identifier
+      - `transactionHash` (string, hex): The transaction hash
+      - `stateHash` (string, hex): The state hash

 ### 2. Get Inclusion/exclusion proof
 - **Operation:** `get_inclusion_proof`
-- **Description:** Retrieves the individual inclusion/exclusion proof for a specific state transition request (optionally, at specific block number)
+- **Description:** Retrieves the individual inclusion/exclusion proof for a specific state transition request
 - **Input:**
   - `requestId` (string, 64 digit hex number): The unique identifier for the state transition request as it was submitted to the unicity.
-  - `blockNum` (optional, integer): the block number for which to generate the inclusion/exclusion proof (normally, a hash path between the root at the given blockNum and the respective leaf position corresponding to the requestId)
 - **Output:**
   - `inclusionProof` (object, hash path in the unicity tree from the root to the respective leaf or null vertex): Contains proof elements showing the request's inclusion in the unicity SMT (or its exclusion otherwise).

 ### 3. Get No-Deletion proof
 - **Operation:** `get_no_deletion_proof`
-- **Description:** Retrieves the global nodeletion proof for the aggregator data structure at specific block number (the nodel proof is recursive, it proves already no deletion/modification of any aggregator records since the genesis till the current blocknum)
+- **Description:** Retrieves the global no-deletion proof for the aggregator data structure (the no-deletion proof is recursive, proving no deletion/modification of any aggregator records since genesis)
-- **Input:**
+- **Input:** None
-  - `blockNum` (integer): the block number for which to generate the inclusion/exclusion proof (normally, a hash path between the root at the given blockNum and the respective leaf position corresponding to the requestId)
 - **Output:**
   - `nonDeletionProof` (object): Zero-knowledge proof confirming no deletion has occurred since the genesis.